davidseve/cloud-native-deployment-strategies/README.md

 - cluster role `tekton-admin-view`.
 - role binding for ArgoCD and Pipelines to the namespace `gitops`.
 - `pipelines-blue-green` the pipelines that we will see later for blue/green deployment.
-- `shop-blue-green` the application that we are going to use to test blue/green deployment.
 - Tekton cluster role.
 - Tekton tasks for git and Openshift clients.